Why 18 Months Is So Hard – Full Breakdown

 What feels difficult now is part of something important.

-Your child is developing:
+Your toddler is building:

 • independence